-Pour a small amount of dry sand into the pendulum.
+Put a small amount of dry sand into the pendulum.
 Move it gently to the side and let it swing freely.
-Watch the pictures being drawn by sand.
+Watch the picture drawn by the sand.

-If the pendulum is only swinging in one plane (there are two such possibilities), then the falling sand is drawing a straight line.
-In other cases the oscillation is happening in two planes at the same time.
-The emerging drawings are determined by the ratio of component vibration frequencies and the oscillation starting point; the figures obtained are called Lissajous (or Bowditch) curves (pronounced lee-suh-ZHOO).
-To get a different drawing, you should alter the vibration frequency ratio.
+If the pendulum only swings in one plane (there are two possibilities), then the sand draws a straight line.
+In other cases, the oscillation happens in two planes at the same time.
+The drawings are determined by the ratio of component vibration frequencies and the oscillation starting point; the figures obtained are called Lissajous (pronounced lee-suh-ZHOO) or Bowditch curves.
+To get a different drawing, you should change the vibration frequency ratio.
 This can be done by moving the slide along the cord.
-If this ratio is a rational number, the emerging drawing is a closed curve.
+If this ratio is a rational number, the produced drawing is a closed curve.